nicolabs/gandi-spf-flatten/README.md

 # gandi-spf-flatten

-Flatten SPF records with Gandi LiveDNS API
+Flatten SPF records with [Gandi LiveDNS API](https://api.gandi.net/docs/livedns/).

+In its current state, the script is hard-coded for Gandi API but you may reuse and adapt the code for other domain providers.

 ## About SPF